holden-davis-uca/MacQueen-Color-Quantization/README.md

 **All files except testsuite require at least a .ppm image as an argument.**

-**Currently, testsuite.c compares all methods except avl_base, and all files implementations except bst.c are to be compiled with GNU Make.**
+**Currently, testsuite.c compares all methods except avl_base, and all files implementations are to be compiled with GNU Make.**